 How iMotions integrates with EEG hardware

-The iMotions EEG module provides integrations with eight different EEG headsets, from four leading hardware providers: Neuroelectrics, Advanced Brain Monitoring (ABM), Brain Products, and Emotiv.
+The iMotions EEG module provides integrations with eight different EEG headsets, from four leading hardware providers: Neuroelectrics, Advanced Brain Monitoring (ABM), and Brain Products.
 This flexibility allows you to choose the hardware according to your needs – from recordings with an 8 channel headband, to more high-resolution recordings with 32 channels, wireless through BlueTooth, WiFi, or wired, stationary setups.

 We have a blog post that compares technical specifications from various EEG hardware.